Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which describes a CORRECT approach to change authorization?
+### Which describes a CORRECT approach to change Authorization?

-- [ ] Changes included in the change schedule are pre-authorized and do not need additional authorization.
+- [ ] Changes included in the change schedule are pre-authorized and do not need additional Authorization.
 - [x] Normal changes should be assessed and authorized before they are deployed.
-- [ ] Emergency changes should be authorized by as many people as possible to reduce risk.
+- [ ] Emergency Changes should be authorized by as many people as possible to reduce risk.
-- [ ] Normal changes are typically implemented as service requests and authorized by the service desk.
+- [ ] Normal changes are typically implemented as service requests and authorized by the Service Desk.

 **[⬆ Back to Top](#table-of-contents)**

-### How should an organization adopt continual improvement methods?
+### How should an organization adopt Continual Improvement methods?

 - [ ] Use a new method for each improvement the organization handles.
 - [x] Select a few key methods for the types of improvement that the organization handles.